EagleoutIce/beamer-themes/README.md

 ## General

 Some resources are shared between all of the example-documents (they are just placeholders and therefore not necessary).
+If you compile the documents in place and do not replace those placeholders, you should copy the `example.bib` and the `exampletitleimage.png` in the same folder.

 The example bibliography-file is based on an [overleaf-example](https://www.overleaf.com/learn/latex/Bibliography_management_in_LaTeX).

+All preview images have been created with the bash-file [genpreview](genpreview) which uses `convert` and `montage` from imagemagick.
+Therefore some graphical effects might be based on a faulty conversion.

 ## colorful-dream